 Facilities: Free WiFi, swimming pool, terrace, garden, laundry services, lockers, currency exchange.

-A few of our favourite things to do in Vang Vieng, whether you’re a party animal or a nature hound.
+- Here are a few of our favourite things to do in Vang Vieng, whether you’re a party animal or a nature lover

 - Or if you've only got a short time in Laos, here's how to get the most adventure from 48 hours in Vang Vieng